Using explainability to design physics-aware CNNs for solving subsurface inverse problems: Dataset creation

 Examples of pairs of subsurface Vs images and their respective dispersion input images are shown in Figs.~\labelcref{fig:model_ex}a-c and Figs.~\labelcref{fig:model_ex}d-f, respectively.
 As noted above, and documented in many publications (e.g., \citealp{fo}), surface wave dispersion images capture key features of the subsurface (e.g., the velocity and layering variations).
 These key features are expected to be best predicted by the high-power regions (i.e., red colors) in the dispersion images, which represent the fundamental and potentially higher-modes of surface wave propagation that are excited by an active source operated on the surface.
 In traditional surface wave testing, it is important to discern which mode(s) are present in the dispersion image, such that appropriate, mode-specific inversions can be performed.
 While mode jumps from fundamental to higher-modes can be noted in some of the dispersion images (refer to Figs.~\labelcref{fig:model_ex}d and e), it is not necessary to isolate/delineate the fundamental-mode prior to network training.
 Rather, the entire dispersion image is used with an understanding that the network should ideally focus on learning what subsurface characteristics tend to generate the high-power trends in the dispersion image, regardless of the exact mode of surface wave propagation.
 Thus, for simplicity herein, we do not try to distinguish which modes are present in the dispersion images, and rather we simply refer to these fundamental and possibly higher-mode regions as the \emph{high-power modal trend}.
+Furthermore, we choose to use dispersion input images in this study due to the relative insensitivity of the high-power modal trend to the experimental testing configurations used to collect the wavefield and resulting dispersion data.
+Because the high-power modal trend is relatively stable for a given subsurface model regardless of the simulated testing configurations, a frequency-domain CNN can be generalized to different testing configurations or acquisition parameters, thus making a network trained on dispersion images a useful tool for practitioners.